-Competency-based Credit: 10-40 to be determined by exam scoreGrade: 9-12Prerequisite: Proficiency in a second languageGraduation Requirement: World LanguageExam Fee: \$25
+Competency-based Credit: 10-40 to be determined by exam score Grade: 9-12 Prerequisite: Proficiency in a second language

+Exam Fee: \$40

 The goal of competency-based credit is to help students with proficiency in a language other than English earn high school world language credits by demonstrating proficiency in that language at a level comparable to what a student in a regular high school world language course might demonstrate.
 This exam is typically 2-3 hours in length and consists of four sections: listening, speaking, writing and reading.